defi-wonderland/aztec-patterns/patterns/add-homomorphic/README.md

   This example demonstrates the use a few concepts:
   - The obvious use of exponential ElGamal to have a public variable holding a counter that can be incremented by anyone, without revealing the value of the counter.
-  - A pattern to initialize a public immutable variable mirroring a private variable (here, the public key of the counter, allowing users to encrypt their values locally before sending them)
   - Struct compositioning, to implement new point-related types, friendlier with notes (AffinePoint, ElgamalAffinePoints)

   ## Exponential ElGamal
   Without diving into the details, ElGamal encryption is an asymmetric encryption algorithm, based on the difficulty of the discrete logarithm problem.
   It is here applied over an elliptic curve, the BabyJubjub curve.
-The actual implementation is deffered to the noir_elgamal library, only the following exposed api is relevant:
+The actual implementation is deffered to the noir_elgamal library, only the following exposed api are relevants:
-  - onchain: `is_valid_subgroup(point)` verify is a point is part of the curve's subgroup
+  - onchain: `is_valid_subgroup(point)` verify if a point is part of the curve's subgroup
   - onchain: `exp_elgamal_encrypt(public_key, message, random)` encrypt a message using the public key (the random value *must* be unique)
-  - offchain:

   ## Structure composition
   This pattern allows extending the functions implementing a class, in a way similar to extending a class in obect-oriented languages.